 Imagery adds an extra level of implied meaning to your logo but also brings more opportunities for miscommunication.
 Remember that any visual symbol or real-world-object comes preloaded with different associations and meanings for each audience.
 It’s helpful to review your brand’s core messaging, values, and beliefs to maintain the course of your logo’s intended purpose.
 In some cases, it may be necessary to revisit and better define your messaging before the logo can accurately represent your brand.

-We’ve introduced A LOT to consider here.
+We’ve introduced a lot to consider here.
 If your mind is turning thinking about how all of these pieces and variables intersect, don’t worry, that’s only natural—and it’s part of what professional designers spend their days (and nights) wrestling with.
-If we’ve communicated anything in this blog article, we hope that it’s how important the execution of your logo is to the successful communication of your brand message.
+If we’ve communicated anything in this blog article, we hope that it’s how important the execution of your logo design is to the successful communication of your brand message.